ilyakrasnov/ASOSMA/HToolbox/Pages/Abstract.md

 # Abstract
 allReady is an open-source solution focused on increasing awareness, efficiency and impact of preparedness campaigns as they are delivered by humanitarian and disaster response organizations in local communities.

-allReady is a sub project of Humanitarian Toolbox. its continuing mission, to harnnest the skills and capabilities of developers in order to maximize the value they deliver to society, or in their words [[1]](http://www.htbox.org/about):
+allReady is a sub project of Humanitarian Toolbox. its continuing mission, to harnnest the skills and capabilities of developers in order to maximize the value they deliver to society, or in their own words [[1]](http://www.htbox.org/about):

 > A massive storm floods Manhattan - **and people need to find shelter quickly**.
 >